We may earn money or products from the companies mentioned in this post.

 To avoid stale bread we use a bread saver (or they make brown sugar savers which are the same thing), We just get it wet and put it in near the bread so it can help keep it soft.

 Bonus Tip: Try to find somewhere shaded to eat to help keep bread from going stale while eating as well.

 - If you don’t want to bring in mayo or mustard, you can often find these at Disneyland’s quick service restaurants in little packets.

 What about bringing water into Disneyland?

 You might be wondering if Disneyland will allow you to bring in water.
-Most people know you can bring in unopened plastic water bottles, but are unsure if you can bring in reusable water bottles filled with water.
+Most people know you can bring in your own water bottles that are store bought but are unsure if you can bring in reusable water bottles filled with water.
 The answer is YES!